blutz/ninteen-thirty-four/wp-content/plugins/media-sync/readme.txt

 4. Import completed

 == Frequently Asked Questions ==

-Q: Stuck at importing / spins endlessly
+= Stuck at importing / spins endlessly =

-A: Please try to increase `max_execution_time` in `php.ini` on server (as described [here](https://thimpress.com/knowledge-base/how-to-increase-maximum-execution-time-for-wordpress-site/)).
+Please try to increase `max_execution_time` (and/or `memory_limit`) in `php.ini` on server (as described [here](https://thimpress.com/knowledge-base/how-to-increase-maximum-execution-time-for-wordpress-site/)).
 Or if you have too many files, try going to Settings -> Media Sync and change "Scan directory" to some inner folder.

-Q: Files not showing up in Media Library
+= Files not showing up in Media Library =

-A: Please make sure "Dry Run" option is NOT checked.
+Please make sure "Dry Run" option is NOT checked.
 This is a safety mechanism to make sure you know what you're doing, so be careful, try it first with just one file.

-Q: Doesn't work
+= Doesn't work =

-A: Please first try to turn on debugging by adding this: `define('WP_DEBUG', true);` to your `wp-config.php` and check [Network tab in Chrome DevTools](https://www.section.io/blog/chrome-developer-tools-tutorial-network/) to see what is going on in the background.
+Please first try to turn on debugging by adding this: `define('WP_DEBUG', true);` to your `wp-config.php` and check [Network tab in Chrome DevTools](https://www.section.io/blog/chrome-developer-tools-tutorial-network/) to see what is going on in the background.
 Then report actual errors since it's hard to help without knowing the error which is causing the problem.

 == Changelog ==

+= 1.2.5 =
+* New filter hook (`media_sync_filter_before_update_metadata`) which can be used to customize how metadata is updated or to run additional actions after file import.

+= 1.2.4 =
+* Handle files with quotes (apostrophes) or other special characters in the file name.
+* Continue importing other selected files if there was an error with some of the files.
+* Show errors in UI instead of alert.

+= 1.2.3 =
+* Better error handling and fallback when finding mime type

+= 1.2.2 =
+* Fix meta data errors caused by invalid mime types

+= 1.2.1 =
+* Much better error handling while importing

+= 1.2.0 =
+* Optimized directory scanning to use less memory
+* New option to turn on debugging for this plugin
+* Changed parameters passed to `media_sync_filter_is_scan_object_ignored` hook function
+* Now requires PHP 5.5

 = 1.1.8 =
 * Fix handling big ("-scaled.jpg") images [introduced in WordPress 5.3](https://make.wordpress.org/core/2019/10/09/introducing-handling-of-big-images-in-wordpress-5-3/).
 These files will now be skipped and won't be imported multiple times.